iamkroot/trakt-scrobbler/README.md

 *   **Folder whitelisting:** Only media files from subdirectories of these folders are synced with trakt.
 *   Optionally, you can receive a quick notification that the media start/pause/stop activity has been scrobbled.
 *   For cases when it misidentifies the files, you can specify a regex to manually extract the necessary details.
+*   Proxy support: Optionally specify a proxy server to handle all communication with trakt servers!

 For more information, see the [`How it works`](#how-it-works) section.